ljhowell/machine-learning_CHD/README.md

 # machine-learning_CHD
  Machine Learning for Medical Diagnosis

-This repo is inteded for collaborative use by the Machine Learning for Medical Diognosis group project.
+This repo is inteded for collaborative use by the Machine Learning for Medical Diagnosis group project.
 For support contact Lewis Howell at ljh252@exeter.ac.uk